woojiahao/tp/docs/DeveloperGuide.md

 This section aims to describe the implementation of the features in UniCa$h.

-There are 4 main group of features that we have design and either implemented or propose to implement in the future.
+There are 4 main group of features that we have designed and either implemented or propose to implement in the future.

 These are:
-1. Transaction Management
+1. Transaction Management Features
-2. Budget Management and Monitoring
+2. Budget Management and Monitoring Features
 3. General Utility Features
 4. User Interface Features